VChet/Telegram-Vanilla-Dark-Web-Legacy/README.md

 ## Development
 1. [Fork](https://github.com/VChet/Telegram-Vanilla-Dark/fork) and download this repository.
 1. Install [Node.js](https://nodejs.org/).
-1. Install all dependencies using `npm install`
+1. Install all dependencies using `npm install`.
-1. Install gulp `npm install -g gulp`
+1. Install gulp-cli using `npm install -g gulp-cli`.
-1. Make your changes
+1. Make your changes.
 1. Use available tasks if needed:
    * `gulp lint`: runs Stylelint on all css files.
    * `gulp patch`: increments the version on the patch version number, creates commit and tag.